nocdim/PROJECT_QUARTZ/README.md

 Alright, I had this interesting idea.
 I want to make a theme changer that will always be on display (toggle thingy) / or maybe just the welcoming page and options page(?).
 Basically there will be 3 options to choose from: (chaos theme, light theme, minimalist theme).
 Chaos theme I'm workin on right now (red/black colours, chaotic animations e.t.c.).
 Light theme is gonna be the opposite of chaos theme (blue/white colours, calm animations..).
 And the last one - minimalist theme (only white/black colours, light glitch animations..).
 The one thing that I'm not sure about is how it's gonna work.
 I think based on the specific option choosed I'm gonna pass different className to APP div block OR render different app div blocks..
 Not sure. |||UPDATE|||: There will be 2 theme options instead of 3.
 I will eliminate the light theme. |||ANOTHER UPDATE|||: <b>I'm getting to the point where redux knowledge is necessary.</b> So I'm gonna stop designing the interface and focus on the logic part of the web site.
 <br><br>
 <b>28.07.2023</b> <br><br>
 I think I'm going to expand functionality of the app, I will rewrite the JS part of another app I made called <b>Node.js_1C</b> (repository is private) and implement it into the web app.
+In other news, design for the welcoming page is almost done, just need to make some little tweaks and the most important - <b>CREATE A LOGO</b>.
 <br><br>
 <b>... ... ... ... ...</b> <br><br>